isaactreedots/AutomatedPOC/README.md

 # AutomatedPOC

 ## Test Automation
-This repository contains a Test Automation Framework with UI and API tests for Portal
+This repository contains a Test Automation Framework with UI and API tests

 ## Description
 The framework is based on Cypress